Serving Those Who Have Served

 At AIU, our goal is to provide you with the information you need to navigate your education as an active duty servicemember, veteran, or family member.
-We offer personalized assistance and resources to military students on topics such as financial aid, tuition assistance, grants and scholarships, and career services.
+We offer assistance and resources to military students on topics such as financial aid, tuition assistance, grants and scholarships, and career services.
 We can also help you find information about transferring eligible military training or civilian experience into course credits at AIU.

 Explore more about the military student experience or call 847-783-8612 to speak with an AIU advisor.